Psalm 3

 Psalm 3:7

-Arise, O Lord!
-Deliver me, O my God!
-Strike all my enemies on the jaw; break the teeth of the wicked.
+Rise up, Adonai!
+Save me, my God!
+For you slap all my enemies in the face, you smash the teeth of the wicked.

 David asks God to not only defend him but to also go on the offensive on his behalf.
 These people have risen up against God's appointed king and David wants God to attack them for their wickedness.
 He doesn't ask God to kill them but only to slap them and wake them up and to make their attacks on him ineffective by breaking their teeth.
 Even in this, God's mercy will be demonstrated.